nxskok/pasias/docs/12-regression.md

 <img src="12-regression_files/figure-html/unnamed-chunk-67-1.png" width="672"  />

 (f) Fit a parabola to the data (that is, including an
 $x$-squared term).
-Compare the R-squared values for the models in this part and part (????).
+Compare the R-squared values for the models in this part and part (??linear??).
 Does that suggest that the parabola model is an improvement here over the linear model?